Trkyyy/coop-bot/README.md

 - `/register minecraft_username:<name>` — Register your Discord account to a Minecraft username.
 When that Minecraft player sends chat, messages will be posted using your Discord name and avatar (requires `discordWebhookUrl` to be set to impersonate the user via webhook).
 - `/registrations` — List all current registrations (ephemeral reply).
 - `/unregister minecraft_username:<name>` — Remove a registration for a Minecraft username (can only be removed by the Discord account that registered it).
+- `/visibility` - Allows a registered user to configure their activity visibility settings

 Notes: